wp-plugins/leadsius/readme.txt

 = Do you have to be a Leadsius user to use this plugin? =

-Yes.
-You can sign up for free at [Leadsius.com](http://www.leadsius.com/ "Leadsius")
+In order to take advantage of this plugin, you'll have to have a premium Leadsius account.
+You can [get started with Leadsius here!](http://www.leadsius.com/ "Leadsius")

 = What should I do if I already have the Leadsius tracking script embedded within my website? =